alexch/codelikethis/public/projects/remock.md

 ### Make it right

 * Fill in the page content.
-* Make interactive elements work correctly (esp. hover menus).
+* Make interactive elements work correctly.

 > After this phase, do a git commit and a demo.